ਹਰਭਜਨ ਬਾਰੇ | About Harbhajan

 He eventually settled in Richmond, British Columbia and, with two of his brothers, founded Tulsi Masonry.
 In his late 30s, he returned to school and founded Ranco Plumbing & Heating in 1999.
 Both businesses continue to operate today.

-Many of those who had the privilege of meeting our dad knew him for his fun and kind nature, his curiosity as a lifelong learner, and for the love he had to give.
+Many of those who had the privilege of meeting Harbhajan knew him for his fun and kind nature, his curiosity as a lifelong learner, and for the love he had to give.
 For his two sons, his dedication to hard work remains inspiring and his embarrassing dad-jokes unmatched.

 Few knew that he also struggled his whole adult life with a chronic illness and Harbhajan lost his decades long battle with depression and alcohol use disorder on April 15, 2015, shortly after his 57th birthday.